-The principle financial risks for the trust are the uncertainty of government funding, high needs funding, pay increases and pensions.
+The principal financial risks for the trust are the uncertainty of government funding, rising energy costs, inflation, high needs funding, pay increases and pensions.
 To mitigate the risks the Trust has applied the integrated curriculum financial planning model across its academies.
 The Trust has also increased the utilisation of its assets through the lettings operation, which has helped to generate income.
+The Trust is also putting together a heat decarbonisation plan, which will set out how schools can reduce their energy consumption and make use of greener technologies.

-The Trustees report that the Trust's financial and internal controls conform to guidelines issued by the ESFA's Academies Financial Handbook, and this is confirmed in the most recent Internal Audit report.
+The Trustees report that the Trust's financial and internal controls conform to guidelines issued by the ESFA's Academies Handbook, and this is confirmed in the most recent Internal Audit report.
 Improvements to the wider framework of systems dealing with business risk and risk management strategy continue to be made and formally documented.